-Lance Everette is a Product Specialist at the Fort Collins Science Center.
-He received a B.S. in wildlife ecology and natural history from The Evergreen State College in 1994.
+Lance Everette earned a B.S. in wildlife ecology and natural history from The Evergreen State College in 1994.
 Since joining the USGS in 1996, he has studied the feeding ecology and behavior of bats and development of data and information management systems for wildlife researchers.
+He is currently a member of the USGS Web Reengineering Team (WRET) assisting USGS web site owners with data, software, publication and science content management.

 - B.S.
 Wildlife Ecology and Natural History, The Evergreen State College, 1994